Score-based change point detection via tracking the best of infinitely many experts: Numerical Experiments

-As earlier, for the Score-based change point detector we took polynomials of degree 2 as the vector function $\Psi$.
 The algorithm application pipeline differed from the preceding experiments.
 Since there were several manual annotations of the change points, it is possible that some of them might not have been detected accurately, leading to incorrect change point identification in the methods' performance.
 To avoid false alarms caused by inaccurate annotations, we have introduced the parameter $\text{min\_diff} = 10$.
 This parameter controls the distance between a detected change point and an annotated one.
 A false alarm is not triggered if a change point is detected before the annotated one but the distance is less than min\_diff.
 In this case, we assume that the annotated change point was detected with zero delay.
-Also, if the algorithm fails to detect the current annotated change point, we assume that it was detected with a delay equal to the difference in position between the next annotated change point and the current one.

-We applied the algorithms to the validation parts of the data set to fine-tune the hyperparameters and attempt to maintain a constant false alarm rate to accurately compare the performance of the methods on the testing data.
+We applied the algorithms to the validation part of the data set in order to fine-tune the hyperparameters.
+During training, we took into account several factors.
+First, we attempted to keep the number of undetected change points to zero.
+Second, we selected hyperparameters that produced the minimum average detection delay while allowing for a few false positives.
 The thresholds, parameter values, false alarm rates, and average detection delays for the experiment using the Occupancy data set are presented in Table \ref{tab:occupancy_params_fa_dd}.
-Based on the results, our approach has the highest number of false alarms, but it identifies change points faster than FALCON and, especially, KLIEP and the kernel change point detector with M-statistic.
+Based on the results, FALCON detects change points slightly faster than Algorithm \ref{alg:score-based}, although both of these methods report one false positive throughout the testing phase.
+FLH takes almost twice as many observations on average, and has the highest number of false alarms of all the competitors.
+KLIEP and the kernel change point detector with M-statistic perform almost perfectly on the validation set, but in the test phase both of them miss the last change point.